mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > The foundation cannot dictate content.

-Putting AI-generated content into Wikipedia means handing control over Wikipedia's content to the company that maintains the AI models (and presumably patches thiose models in ways that are beneficial to them).
+Putting AI-generated content into Wikipedia means handing control over Wikipedia's content to the company that maintains the AI models (and presumably patches those models in ways that are beneficial to them).
 The WMF's idea to make generated content more prominent than written content adds insult to injury.

 > They are proposing giving the most important screen real estate we have (the WP:LEAD) of every article to a for-profit company.